 Some doctors worry about how EHRs slow them down.
 I worry about how fast they let us go.
 Too much dropdown makes documentation too easy.

-There’s a fine line between efficient and lazy.
+And when it comes to doctors and their EHRs, there’s a fine line between efficient and lazy.

 Seeing the line is important because when it comes to workflow the drive to completion typically overpowers the obligation to showcase thinking and care.
 I know because I dance the line every day.